April 9, 1966

 She won the Florida Film Critics Circle Award and was nominated for the National Society of Film Critics Award for Best Actress for her role as Emily Dickinson in biographical film A Quiet Passion (2016).

-The Only Living Boy in New York (2017) drama with Callum Turner, Kate Beckinsale and Pierce Brosnan
+The Only Living Boy in New York (2017) - Judith Webb

-She won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her role as Miranda Hobbes in HBO romantic comedy drama series S*x and the City (1998-2004) also she was nominated twice for the same award.
+She won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for her role as Miranda Hobbes in HBO romantic comedy drama series S*x and the City (1998-2004).

 She won the Primetime Emmy Award for Outstanding Guest Actress in a Drama Series for her performance as Janis Donovan in NBC crime drama television series Law & Order: Special Victims Unit (2007).